frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeConversionFrictionAnalysis.md

 # Conversion Friction Analysis Dashboard
-This dashboard provides a conversion friction analysis for your applications and tells you the KPI that impacts your conversion rate the most.
+This dashboard provides a conversion friction analysis for your applications and tells you the KPI that has the greatest impact on your conversion rate.

 ![Conversion Friction Analysis Dashboard](ConversionFrictionAnalysis.png)